Rolakamin/E-Commerce-Data-Analysis/README.md

 ### Sales Performance Analysis

-**Objective:** This analysis aims to understand how products are selling across different countries and customers based on transactional data.
+**Objective:** Objective: This analysis evaluates revenue contributions from products, countries, and customer transactions to identify key sales trends and performance drivers.

 1. Which products generate the most revenue?